Most kids are ready for a balance bike around 18 months of age. But what happens when they want a bike even sooner than that?

 Having seen mom and dad (and grandma and grandpa and friends and racers) riding their bikes his entire infancy, my son was obsessed with bikes by 10 months old.

-Luckily, there are a number of tricycles, or “pre-bikes” as I like to call them, out there for those younger than 18 months.
-While I’d still highly recommend a balance bike for those old enough to safely ride it, these ride-on toys bridge the short gap between wanting a bike and being able to actually ride one.
+Luckily, there are a number of tricycles, or “pre-bikes” as I like to call them, for toddlers who aren’t quite ready for a real bike.
+While I’d still highly recommend a balance bike for those old enough to safely ride it, these tricycles bridge the short gap between wanting a bike and being able to actually ride one.

 Wishbone 3-in-1 Tricycle

 The Wishbone 3-in-1 is a special kind of genius.
 Unlike most tricycles, which kids are going to use for a matter of months not years, the 3-in-1 converts from a three-wheeled trike to a two-wheeled toddler balance bike to a pre-schooler sized balanced bike.
-This bike is a little bit bigger than some of the other options on the list, so wait until 12 months old for this one.
+This makes it a solid investment despite the pricetag.

 Hape Scoot Around Ride-On

 For the eco-minded, the wooden Scoot Around is a great choice.
 It is made of wood sourced from sustainable forests and keeps you from having yet another plastic toy in the house.

 The Scoot Around has four wheels which makes it super stable, but may not develop your child’s balance quite as much as the Skuttlebug or Spherovelo.
 It will also have a limited lifespan–your kiddo is likely to outgrow it within a year or so.

 Price: $51.00 (Last updated: 2023-12-02 at 22:14 – More Info)

 The Kinderfeets TinyTot has the look and feel of a real bike, but with three wheels rather than two.
 The larger size wheels allow kids to move faster than the tiny caster wheels on the Scuttlebug, for instance.